glennr/blog-old/_posts/2016-07-13-how-i-automated-my-hiring-process-to-save-time-and-find-the-right-people.md

 ### A Better Inbox

 I monitor our jobs inbox for these (qualified) applications.
-Its a lot easier and less time-consuming to process, since it contains fewer but very high-quality job applications, which I can do when it suits me.
+It's a lot easier and less time-consuming to process, since it contains fewer but very high-quality job applications, which I can do when it suits me.

 These short videos allow me to get a sense of what somebody is like, how they come across, and ultimately enables me to make a better hiring decision for the Community Manager.